You’ve probably heard someone use the words ‘oar‘ and ‘paddle‘ interchangeably.

 Whether you’re paddling on tropical South Beach or a river in Texas, the paddles that you choose can make all the difference.
 Paddles come in a variety of shapes, sizes, and types.

 Below are vessels that commonly use paddles:

 - Single Person Kayaks

 The main paddles to consider include single-blade paddles, double-blade paddles, and yes, even triple-blade paddles.

 Before going into the different types of paddles, you should know the right size paddle for you.
 This means that you should know your height and the size of your boat.

-The most common type of paddles, double-blade paddles, have blades on both sides of the paddle and can be used on either side by either a single paddler or double paddlers.
-They’re designed with feather blades that allow the paddler to pull the blade through the water and to increase efficiency.
+The most common type of paddles, double-blade paddles, have blades on both sides of the paddle and can be used on either side, by either a single or double paddler.

 Double-blade paddles are specifically meant to be used on kayaks.
-They should be kept smallish and lightweight to optimize performance and reduce strain.
+They should be kept small and lightweight to optimize performance and reduce strain.